-Change in the voltage phase angle at a connection point does not exceed 45 electrical degrees following any credible contingency event or protected event.
+Change in the steady-state RMS voltage phase angle at a connection point should be reasonablenot be excessive following the injection or absorption of active power at a connection point\does not exceed 45 electrical degrees following any credible contingency event or protected event.

-For a strong system, phase angle changes after injection or absorption of active power should be relatively small.
-A large phase angle change at a given transmission bus, from pre-contingency to post-contingency conditions, indicates a weak system.
+For a strong system, phase angle changes after injection or absorption of active power at a connection point should be relatively small.
+A large phase angle change at a given transmission bus, from precontingency to post-contingency conditions, indicates a weak system.
+For example, to inject 100 megawatts (MW) of active power at a strong location with a bus (high short circuit ratio) would result in